thanhle88/thanhle88.github.io/_pages/Short-CV.md

       -  IEEE International Symposium on Communications and Information Technologies (ISCIT)
       -  IEEE International Conference on Advanced Technologies for Communications (ATC)
       -  IEEE International Conference on Multimedia Analysis and Pattern Recognition (MAPR)
+      -  IEEE International Conference and Communications and Electronics (ICCE)

 * **Invited Talks and Presentations**